 We actually refer to it as blocking, more than choreography.
 But either way it is very important as our goal is to entertain audiences, regardless of their background, and the visual aspect of a performance is as important as the musical aspect to serve this purpose.
 The ongoing challenge is to find a good balance between these two.
 We always want the visuals to serve the music and not the other way around.

-For Juan Berrios-horndallas_brass
+For Juan Berrios-horn

 How do you like the ‘peck’ horn?